Electronic distribution platforms – think eBay, Amazon, Shopify and the lot – now play a central role in the collection of GST.

 Services that merely create awareness of possible supplies – for example advertising on a business directory – or provide vouchers don’t count as an EDP.

-Likewise applies to services that only build or maintain the infrastructure behind an EDP.
+The same applies to services that only build or maintain the infrastructure behind an EDP.
 So an entity building a website that includes a shopping cart – for example – is not itself an EDP.

 (2) Inbound Intangible Consumer Supplies

 A supply of anything other than goods or real property to an Australian consumer is an inbound intangible consumer supply, unless the thing is wholly done in Australia or the supply is made wholly through an enterprise in Australia.
-If the latter is the case, then the normal ‘normal’ GST rules apply.
+If the latter is the case, then the ‘normal’ GST rules apply.

 (3) Via Electronic Communication